Astaman: Biography

-By the following year Astaman had abandoned Constantinople to join the troupe Dardanella, which was run by the Penang-born actor of Russian descent Willy A. Piedro and his native wife Dewi Dja'.
+By the following year Astaman had abandoned Constantinople to join the troupe Dardanella in 1920, which was run by the Penang-born actor of Russian descent Willy A. Piedro and his native wife Devi Dja.
 The troupe, which was highly successful and travelled throughout Southeast Asia, helped Astaman rise to prominence.
 He played various roles with them, and starred in several of their performances, including Andjar Asmara's Dr Samsi and a stage adaptation of Kwee Tek Hoay's Boenga Roos dari Tjikembang.
 In a 1964 interview with the variety magazine Varia, he recalled that every time he played a king the European viewers would laugh loudly; Astaman later learned that his costume was that of a matador.

-Astaman had a son, Lilik Sudjio, in 1930; Lilik would later become a film director.
+Astaman was married and has had five children.
+His son, Lilik Sudjio, who was born in 1930; later would become a film director.
+His other sons, Asmadi and Sutaman, was a musician and member of Dari Masa Ke Masa and Telerama orchestra group.
 In 1936, he joined Dardanella in a trip to India, hoping to produce a film version of Dr Samsi.
 This plan collapsed, and Dardanella disbanded: Piedro and Dja' went to America, while Andjar and Ali Joego formed their own troupes and returned to the Indies.
 Astaman returned separately, going to Kediri.
 After refusing a position with Njoo Cheong Seng's troupe Fifi Young's Pagoda, Astaman joined the group Tuan Mannuk.

 Following the success of Albert Balink's Terang Boelan (Moonlight) in 1937, many theatre actors began migrating to film – including Astaman, who made his feature film debut in 1940.
 He co-starred along former Dardanella actress Ratna Asmara in Andjar's Kartinah, which saw him take the role of a doctor who falls in love with his nurse despite being married.
 The following year Astaman acted in three films for The Teng Chun's Java Industrial Film.
 When the studio closed following the Japanese occupation of the Indies in 1942, Astaman returned to the theatre.
 During the occupation he acted in a single film, the short propaganda piece Djatoeh Berkait.

 In 1949, towards the end of the Indonesian National Revolution, Astaman joined Fred Young's studio Bintang Surabaya and began acting in its films, making his debut with Saputangan in 1949.
 He was taken by Djamaluddin Malik's Persari in 1951, staying with the company until 1958.
 Afterwards he focused mainly on the theatre, although he took acting jobs at several different companies until the late 1970s.
 In his later years he did some television acting.

-He died in 1980.
+On 20 August 1980, Astaman died at Dr. Mintohardjo Naval Hospital in Tanah Abang, Jakarta, after treated for hypertension which he suffered for 7 years and caused a brain hemorrhage at the age of 80.
+His body was laid at his son, Asmadi's, house at Perumnas Depok 1 in Depok, West Java, where he spent his final years there.